vanAmsen/leetcode/README.md

 Welcome to the GitHub repository for [vanAmsen's coding channel](https://www.youtube.com/channel/UCK3RD5HI2m5tstY-qHCDYjg)!

-This repository contains solutions to various problems from [LeetCode](https://leetcode.com/).
+This repository contains solutions to various problems from [LeetCode - vanAmsen](https://leetcode.com/vanAmsen/).
 The goal of this project is to provide clear and efficient solutions for learning and reference.

 Each solution comes with a detailed explanation of the problem, the intuition behind the solution, the approach used, and the time and space complexity analysis.